Killing of Cédric Chouviat

-On January 5, 2020, Cédric Chouviat, a 42-year-old French delivery man, died after his arrest by Parisian police after using his cellphone while on his scooter and contempt of a police officer.
+On January 5, 2020, Cédric Chouviat (/fr/), a 42-year-old French delivery man, died after his arrest by Parisian police after using his cellphone while on his scooter and contempt of a police officer.
 A coroner later ruled that he had died of asphyxia and a broken larynx.
 During the arrest, after Chouviat called one of the officers "a fool" and an officer went behind him and locked his arm around Chouviat's neck causing him to fall to the ground.
 While on the ground officers continued to restrain him and handcuffed him, during which he suffered a heart attack and was administered aid after officers noticed his skin turning blue.

 Incident

 Police reportedly stopped Chouviat, as it appeared that Chouviat was using his cell phone while driving his mobile scooter, near the Eiffel Tower on January 3.
 In one of the videos Chouviat, can be heard mocking the police officers who stopped him by calling them "clowns" and stating that "without your uniform, in the street you are nothing at all".
 His comments caused the officers to insult and mock Chouviat with one officer threatens to arrest Chouviat for insulting the officers, while another is recorded shoving Chouviat multiple times.

 Once the officers arrest Chouviat, they reportedly used a chokehold to subdue him with three other officers pinning him to the ground while Chouviat was wearing his motorcycle helmet.
-During the arrest, Chouviat is recorded as stating "Stop", "I'm Stopping" and repeatedly stating "I'm suffocating".
+During the arrest, Chouviat is recorded as stating "Stop", "I'm Stopping" and stating "I'm suffocating" seven times.
+A later investigation found that Chouviat had stated "I'm suffocating" nine times in 13 seconds prior to losing consciousness.
 The incident was documented in at least thirteen different videos that were filmed by Chouviat, bystanders and one of the officers involved in the arrest.

+Chouviat died two days after being subdued by police at a local hospital, with a coroner ruling that he had died of asphyxia and a broken larynx.